 We’ve completed several software maintenance tasks covering documentation and infrastructure for this project.

 We had to work with legacy code, and this necessitated the creation of new architecture and documentation.
-The initial scope of our work was focussed on defining which elements of the solution are functioning and how, what are the possible security threats, and how to take this project further.
+The initial scope of our work was focused on defining which elements of the solution are functioning and how, what are the possible security threats, and how to take this project further.
 The biggest challenge for the client was that in that state, it was impossible to handle the required load level.

 Spyrosoft’s team has not only been able to take on the challenge but they have also gone above and beyond the project requirements.
 Our initial audit revealed areas requiring improvement followed by hand-in-hand planning of the new architecture.
 When we started working on the solution, there were no unit or integration tests.
 The existing test environment as well as both continuous integration and deployment were not reliable.